nvidia-holoscan/holoscan-sdk/docs/hsdk_faq.md

 | [NVIDIA Clara AGX](https://www.nvidia.com/en-gb/clara/intelligent-medical-instruments) | [Link](https://github.com/nvidia-holoscan/holoscan-docs/blob/main/devkits/clara-agx/clara_agx_user_guide.md) to User Guide | [Holopack](https://developer.nvidia.com/drive/sdk-manager) 1.2 | iGPU **or**\* dGPU |

 * If you are installing Holoscan SDK on NVIDIA SuperChips, please note that Holoscan SDK 3.6 has only been tested with the Grace-Hopper SuperChip (GH200) with Ubuntu 22.04.
 Follow setup instructions [**here**](https://docs.nvidia.com/grace-ubuntu-install-guide.pdf).
-* If you are installing Holsocan SDK on Linux x86_64 workstations, please refer to the details below for supported distributions
+* If you are installing Holoscan SDK on Linux x86_64 workstations, please refer to the details below for supported distributions

 | OS | NGC Container | Debian/RPM Package | Python wheel | Build from source |
 | :---- | :---- | :---- | :---- | :---- |